 - A Multi-Level Framework for the AI Alignment Problem

-This workshop is kindly sponsored by Open Philanthropy, which is also offering awards for accepted papers that provide analysis of how their work relates to catastrophic tail risks or existential risks (x-risks) from advanced AI, bearing in mind that these tail risks are speculative.
-An AI x-risk analysis is not required for a paper to be accepted into the workshop.
-This $50,000 AI Risk Analysis award pool is separate from the $50,000 best paper award pool.
+This workshop is kindly sponsored by Open Philanthropy, which is also offering awards for accepted papers that provide analysis of how their work relates to the sociotechnical issues posed by AI.
+This $50,000 award pool is separate from the $50,000 best paper award pool.

-AI risk analysis could be included in the appendix and does not need to be within the main paper.
-We intend to award papers that exceed a quality threshold in their x-risk analyses, so many papers that make an honest effort can win a portion of the $50,000 prize pool.
-Quality x-risk analyses must relate to some concepts, considerations, or strategies for reducing existential risks from AI.
-AI risk analyses do not need to follow any existing template, and do not need to agree with any particular portrayal of existential risk, or hold any particular beliefs regarding the overall likelihood of existential risk.
+AI safety analysis could be included in the appendix and does not need to be within the main paper.
+We intend to award papers that exceed a quality threshold in their safety analyses, so many papers that make an honest effort can win a portion of the $50,000 prize pool.
+Quality safety analyses must relate to some concepts, considerations, or strategies for reducing sociotechical issues from AI.
+Paper analyses do not need to follow any existing template.

 The speakers for the invited and contributed talks will be added when these details are finalized.
 Recipients of the 'top paper' prizes will have the opportunity to give talks (which is what the 'contributed talk' slots are reserved for).
 The schedule is subject to change.